KarolGongola/yadp/README.md

         ```

 ## Create or update platform setup
-* When starting new terminal, run init script to use local backend file
+* When starting new terminal, run init script to use local backend file and to load secrets as env variables.
     ```bash
     source ./init-pulumi.sh
     ```